eagle840/katacoda-labs/tcpdumpnc/step1.md

 I don't want to see the dns entries

 `tcpdump -i ens3 -c 5 -n`

+and lets really shorten it with -q minimum, -t no time stamps

 ### Lets try some basic filters